Primary Care Program

 As increasingly complex medical care is migrating to the ambulatory setting, the skills developed in the ambulatory rotations are valuable in all careers our residents pursue.
-Alaka Ray, MD, Associate Program Director for Ambulatory Training, Kerri Palamara, MD, Associate Program Director for Ambulatory Training, and Valerie Stone, MD, MPH, Primary Care Program Director, and the ambulatory chief resident lead a formal outpatient curriculum and coordinate resident continuity clinics and outpatient specialty experiences.
+Alaka Ray, MD, Associate Program Director for Ambulatory Training; Kerri Palamara McGrath, MD, Primary Care Program Director; and the ambulatory chief resident lead a formal outpatient curriculum and coordinate resident continuity clinics and outpatient specialty experiences.
 The ambulatory curriculum includes both interactive case-based sessions as well as formal didactic lectures from internists and subspecialists.
 The majority of the ambulatory curriculum is delivered in three settings: the Ambulatory Care Rotation, the Ambulatory Subspecialty Rotations, and the continuity practice.

 Primary Care residents select a location for their primary outpatient experience at a continuity practice on the MGH main campus or at an MGH community health center.
 Applicants who match to the MGH Primary Care Program submit practice site preferences before they arrive and are encouraged to talk or visit with residents and staff at the practice sites before internship begins.

 During ACR, Primary Care Program residents participate in a full schedule of educational conferences which cover ambulatory care and related topics such as clinical preventive medicine, public health, health policy and cross-cultural care.
 In addition, supervised training experiences in internal medicine and relevant specialties such as gynecology, dermatology and orthopedics are geared toward cultivating the skills necessary for primary care practice.